usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 provided to make clear that public entities can continue to provide links to independent third-party web content without making the public entity responsible for the accessibility of the third party’s web content.

 However, in the NPRM, the Department provided that if the public entity uses the linked third-party web content to allow members of the public to participate in or benefit from the public entity’s services, programs, or activities, then the public entity must ensure it only links to third-party web content that complies with the web accessibility requirements of § 35.200.
-The Department clarified that this approach is consistent with public entities’ obligation to make all of their services, programs, and activities
+The Department clarified that this approach is consistent with public entities’ obligation to make all of their services, programs, and activities accessible to the public, including those that public entities provide through third parties.

-138 88 FR 52019; see also id. at 51969 (preamble text).

-accessible to the public, including those that public entities provide through third parties.
 139

 Most commenters opining on this subject opposed the exception for third-party content linked from a public entity’s website, including disability advocates and individuals with disabilities.
 Commenters raised many concerns with the exception as drafted.